zbalkan/zbalkan.github.io/_posts/2026-04-30-clipboard-monitor.md

     image_path: /assets/clipboard-log-amsi.png
 ---

-I started [ClipboardMonitor](https://github.com/zbalkan/ClipboardMonitor) because I was curious about one narrow question: what happens between copying text in a browser and pasting it into privileged Windows surfaces?
+I originally started [ClipboardMonitor](https://github.com/zbalkan/ClipboardMonitor) because I was curious about a fairly narrow question: what actually happens between copying text in a browser and pasting it into privileged Windows surfaces?
+Clipboard operations tend to be treated as mundane UI plumbing, yet they often sit quietly between untrusted content and sensitive execution paths.
+That made them interesting to me.

-The first version was intentionally small.
-It used simple pattern checks for obvious card-like data and a basic masking flow.
-That experiment taught me a lot about clipboard internals and where user-mode defenses can still be practical.
+The first version of the tool was intentionally minimal.
+It used simple pattern checks for obvious PAN-like data, basic masking logic, and little else.
+The primary goal was not to build a serious DLP product, but to explore clipboard internals and to understand where lightweight user-mode interception can still be practical on modern Windows systems.
+That experiment proved useful enough to justify a second pass.

+I first started writing this post on September 26, 2025.
+For various reasons, it stayed unfinished while the tool kept changing in small increments.
+Eight months later, I can finally publish it with ClipboardMonitor 2.0 in a shape that better reflects what I originally wanted to explore.

-I postponed writing this release post for a while.
-I finally finished it after reading this excellent write-up on chained social-engineering and notification abuse: [ToastFix: chaining a ClickFix attack with toast notifications](https://0xh4lpy.medium.com/toastfix-chaining-a-clickfix-attack-with-toast-notifications-72082694fef9).
+The final push came after reading this excellent write-up on chained social-engineering and notification abuse: [ToastFix: chaining a ClickFix attack with toast notifications](https://0xh4lpy.medium.com/toastfix-chaining-a-clickfix-attack-with-toast-notifications-72082694fef9).
+That piece reinforced something many defenders already know intuitively: small interaction chains matter.
+A copied command, a deceptive prompt, a keyboard shortcut, and a few seconds of user trust can be enough.

-## What 2.0 focuses on
+## What Changed in 2.0

-ClipboardMonitor 2.0 keeps the same design goal: small, auditable code with direct platform APIs and minimal moving parts.
-The current flow combines lightweight layers:
+ClipboardMonitor 2.0 keeps the same general philosophy as the first release: small, auditable code, direct use of platform APIs, and minimal abstraction where it adds no value.
+The project remains intentionally narrow in scope, but the internal pipeline is now more layered.

-1. **Clipboard listener** using `WM_CLIPBOARDUPDATE`.
-2. **Browser-origin risk scan** for suspicious command text plus AMSI verdicting.
-3. **PAN detection/masking** for likely payment-card data.
-4. **Shortcut correlation guard** to warn when risky copied text is likely heading into elevated execution paths.

-For browser-origin text, ClipboardMonitor checks suspicious verbs (for example `pwsh`, `powershell`, `mshta`, `cmd`, `msiexec`) and submits clipboard content to AMSI for malware scoring.
-If content is flagged, clipboard text is overwritten and a toast notification is displayed.

-For PAN-like strings, it identifies valid candidates, applies masking, scrubs/replaces clipboard content, and logs the incident.
+The current flow combines several lightweight controls.
+Clipboard changes are tracked through `WM_CLIPBOARDUPDATE`, browser-origin text is scanned for suspicious command patterns and submitted to AMSI, PAN-like values are identified and masked, and a short-lived correlation layer now watches for risky follow-up behavior after suspicious clipboard activity.

+In practical terms, browser-origin clipboard text is checked for command-oriented patterns such as `powershell`, `pwsh`, `cmd`, `mshta`, or `msiexec`.
+Matching content is then submitted to AMSI for provider-backed scanning.
+If the content is flagged, ClipboardMonitor overwrites the clipboard and displays a warning toast.
+PAN-like values continue to be detected through validation and masking logic, with the clipboard scrubbed or replaced as appropriate.

 {% include gallery id="galleryScreenshot" caption="Screenshot of PAN detection and AMSI alerts" %}

-## ToastFix-inspired hardening
+## ToastFix-Inspired Hardening

-The ToastFix article pushed me to treat notification and clipboard chaining more seriously.
-In practical terms, I extended ClipboardMonitor so suspicious clipboard content that resembles scriptable execution chains and notification-driven lure patterns gets surfaced earlier in the pipeline.
+The ToastFix write-up pushed me to think more seriously about clipboard and notification chaining as part of social-engineering workflows.
+In response, I expanded ClipboardMonitor’s logic so suspicious clipboard content that resembles scriptable execution chains or notification-driven lure patterns can be surfaced earlier in the decision pipeline.

-This does **not** try to be a full anti-phishing product.
-The intent is narrower: make risky clipboard-to-execution transitions more visible, and make the warning path immediate.
+To be clear, this does **not** attempt to become a full anti-phishing or anti-social-engineering platform.
+That would be unrealistic and well outside the intended scope of the project.
+The goal is narrower: make risky clipboard-to-execution transitions more visible, and make that warning path immediate enough to be useful.

-## Run/elevation correlation guard

-ClipboardMonitor tracks a short risk window (**30 seconds**) after a suspicious browser copy.
-Within that window, it watches for:

-- **Win+R** (Run dialog)
-- **Win+X, then I** (elevated shell path)
+## Execution Correlation Guard

+One of the more notable additions in 2.0 is a short-lived execution correlation guard.
+After suspicious browser-origin clipboard content is detected, ClipboardMonitor tracks a risk window of **30 seconds**.
+Within that period, it monitors for common shortcut paths associated with rapid command execution, specifically **Win+R** for the Run dialog and **Win+X, I** for the elevated shell path.

-When triggered, the tool raises a warning with sanitized context so the user can see why the action was blocked or flagged.
+If that sequence occurs within the active risk window, the tool raises a warning and presents sanitized context so the user can understand why the action was flagged or blocked.

+The logic here is intentionally heuristic.
+It is not trying to prove maliciousness.
+It is simply recognizing that suspicious clipboard content followed immediately by privileged execution shortcuts is often worth surfacing.

 {% include gallery id="galleryScreenshotRisk" caption="Screenshot of risk correlation with Run / elevated-shell shortcuts" %}

-## Logging and observability
+## Logging and Observability

-Incidents are written to **Windows Event Log**:

-- Log: `Application`
-- Source: `ClipboardMonitor`

-The logs are there for debugging, false-positive triage, and AV/AMSI behavior differences between hosts.
+ClipboardMonitor now writes incidents into the **Windows Event Log**, using the standard `Application` log under the source name `ClipboardMonitor`.

+This serves several purposes.
+First, it makes debugging easier when testing behavioral differences between hosts.
+Second, it provides visibility into AMSI or AV-provider variance, which can differ substantially depending on the installed stack and policy configuration.
+Third, it gives users a basic audit trail for false-positive triage.

 {% include gallery id="galleryLogs" caption="Screenshot of event logs" %}

-## Practical test flow
+## Practical Test Flow

-If you want to test in a lab machine:

-1. Start ClipboardMonitor.
-2. Copy suspicious command text from a browser tab.
-3. Press **Win+R** or **Win+X, I**.
-4. Confirm the warning and event log entries.
+If you want to test the tool in a lab environment, the simplest workflow is straightforward.
+Start ClipboardMonitor, copy suspicious command text from a browser tab, and then invoke either **Win+R** or **Win+X, I**.
+If the correlation logic is functioning as expected, the warning path and corresponding event log entries should appear.

-For PAN checks, use test-card numbers only:
+For PAN testing, use test-card numbers only.

 | Brand                       | Number              |
 | --------------------------- | ------------------- |